hungovercoders-blog/datagriff/docs/_posts/2023-11-11-blog-comments-giscus/2023-11-11-blog-comments-giscus.md

 ## Comments Now Appear on Blog

-You can now see on this blog post below you can add a comment by logging in with your github account and sending me some feedback.
+You can now see the comments functionality on this blog post in the footer below and in all my previous posts!
+You can now add a comment by logging in with your github account and sending me some feedback.
+Easy peasy.

-These comments also appear in the [discussions](https://github.com/hungovercoders-blog/datagriff/discussions) of the blog repo.
+These comments also appear in the [discussions](https://github.com/hungovercoders-blog/datagriff/discussions) of the blog repo as this is what backs this functionality.

 ![Discussions Blog Repo]({{ site.baseurl }}/assets/2023-11-11-blog-comments-giscus/discussions_blog.PNG)